Student Services

 DVSAS: Serving individuals throughout Whatcom County, DVSAS is a volunteer-driven 501(c)(3) non-profit organization working to heal victims and end domestic violence and sexual assault.
 With client-centered, accessible housing and support services, DVSAS empowers victims and survivors while offering safe housing and the possibility of a new life.

-Whatcom County Health Department: Provides students and families with behavioral health services which includes mental health and substance use.
+Whatcom County Health and Community Services: Provides students and families with behavioral health services which includes mental health and substance use.

 Whatcom Dispute Resolution Center: The WDRC offers conflict prevention and intervention services for youth, families, and schools.
 Partnering with WDRC focuses on skill building and problem solving using restorative practices to build skills and reduce unproductive conflict.